Mark McManus: Taggart

 McManus began playing the title character in the crime drama Taggart in September 1983, alongside Neil Duncan, Tom Watson and Robert Robertson.
 The pilot attracted an estimated 7.6 million viewers.
 When Duncan left the show in 1987, James MacPherson joined as new character Michael Jardine, immediately promoted to replace Duncan's character as detective sergeant.
-This was preceded by the arrival of a new superintendent, Jack McVitie, in the 1985 episode "Murder In Season".
-A new female detective constable, Jackie Reid (portrayed by Blythe Duff), was introduced in 1990 and, in "Rogue's Gallery" (1990), Taggart promoted her to detective sergeant.
+This was preceded by the arrival of a new superintendent, Jack McVitie, in the 1985 episode "Murder in Season".
+A new female detective constable, Jackie Reid (portrayed by Blythe Duff), was introduced in 1990 and, in "Secrets" (1994), Taggart promoted her to detective sergeant.

 Death

 McManus drank heavily and, after several years of declining health, died from an alcohol-related illness.
-He was hospitalised with severe jaundice in May 1994, and died in Glasgow of pneumonia brought on by liver failure, on 6 June 1994, aged 59, eight months after the death of his second wife Marion.
+He was hospitalised with severe jaundice in May 1994 and died in Glasgow of pneumonia brought on by liver failure on 6 June 1994, aged 59, eight months after the death of his second wife Marion.
 In the last two years of his life McManus had also lost his mother, his brother and his two sisters.
 The actor was the first person to be posthumously awarded the Lord Provost of Glasgow's Award for Performing Arts.

-McManus's final Taggart episode was "Prayer for the Dead" (1995).
-He was the first Taggart cast member to die; he was followed by Iain Anders (Jack McVitie) who died three years later in 1997, aged 64, from a heart attack.

-After the death of McManus in 1994, his character was given an on-air funeral in the final episode of the series's 11th season, "Black Orchid".
-In the same episode the character of Michael Jardine was promoted to Taggart's rank of detective chief inspector.
+McManus's final Taggart episode was "Hellfire" (Series 11 Episode 1).
+After his death, his character was given an on-air funeral in the final episode of the 11th series, "Black Orchid".

 Family

-The McManus family adopted Brian Connolly, later of 1970s glam rock band The Sweet; both men perceived a resemblance between them, and supposed McManus's father to have also been Connolly's.
+The uncle of the Mark McManus family adopted Brian Connolly, later of 1970s glam rock band the Sweet; the half brothers perceived a resemblance between them, and supposed they shared a father.